 Caffeine in Matcha

 Matcha tea comes from the nutrient-rich leaves of the green tea plant.
-Green tea a and matcha contain caffeine.
-Since matcha utilizes the entire green tea plant, matcha may contain more caffeine than your average cup of green tea.
+Green tea and matcha contain caffeine.
+Since matcha utilizes the entire green tea plant, the caffeine content of matcha may be higher than that of the average cup of green tea.

 Does Matcha Have Caffeine?